RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 - simultaneous execution of threads within the same program itself

+- each thread should have its own **protected address space** with its own file descriptors and file systems context
+	- note that file descriptors are on a process level, which is a non-negative integer value
+	- address space is the visible part of the memory locations to the processor, and in turn the program as well for read or write operations using `lw` and `sw`

 **Unique information required by each thread**
 1. Identification (`tid`)
 2. Registers ($GPR$s and special ones like $PC$ as well)
-3. Stack (which contains `$sp`)
+3. Stack (which contains `$sp`) $\implies$ unique thread of execution

 	![process-n-thread-illustration](../assets/process-n-thread-illustration.png)

+- **threads** encapsulate *concurrency*
+	- enables handling of *I/O operations* and *simultaneous events* together

+- **address space** encapsulates *protection environment* to keep buggy programs from crashing the program
 ### A4.
 Benefits of using Threads
 1. **Economical** $\implies$ requires much fewer resources to manage as compared to multiple processes
 2. **Resource Sharing** $\implies$ the threads share the most of the resources of a process, but we don't need an additional mechanism for info sharing
 3. **Responsiveness** $\implies$ multithreaded programs can appear much more responsive
 4. **Scalability** $\implies$ multithreaded programs can take advantage of multiple CPUs
 ### A5.
 Problems with using Threads
-1. System call concurrency
+1. **System call concurrency**
 	- parallel execution of $\geq 1$ threads $\implies$ can perform parallel system calls

-2. Process behaviour
+2. **Process behaviour**
 	- impact on process operations
 	- `fork()` a duplicate process or thread
 	- if a single thread executes `exit()`, what would happen to the entire process?
 	- if a single thread calls `exec()`, how about threads?
 ## B. Thread Models

 ### B1.
 Kernel versus User Thread Models
 #### I. User thread
-- threads are implemented as a user library
+- threads are implemented as a *user library*
 	- a runtime system in the process will handled thread-related operations

-- kernel does not need to be aware of threads within the process
+- kernel does **not** need to be **aware** of threads within the process

+- ==certain operations are **prohibited**== when running in user mode (user thread) like changing page table pointer, disabling interrupts, writing to kernel memory (i.e. RAM reserved solely for the use of the OS kernel) etc.

 **Advantages**
 - can have multithread program on any OS